ecoz2/ecoz2-whale/exerc01/README.md

   classes have in general a very low number of test instances, that is, a relatively low number of corresponding training instances (see note about the `-s 0.8` option above).
-  So, we may be just be facing lack of enough data to train the models.
+  So, we may just be facing lack of enough data to train the models.